 The Tillamook Estuaries Partnership is a nonprofit organization dedicated to the conservation and restoration of Tillamook County’s estuaries and watersheds.
 Through VetsWork, the two organizations collaborated to host the first NOAA Veterans Corps internship program in Oregon.

 Willamette Riverkeeper’s mission is to protect and restore the Willamette River.
 The organization works to restore natural function to the river, focusing on water quality and abundant natural habitat.
 Since 1996, the organization has been engaged in habitat restoration and public outreach and education in support of a healthy Willamette River.

 Lower Columbia Estuary Partnership is a non-profit organization operating in the Portland, Oregon area.
 This group, dedicated to the Columbia River and its communities, is focused on the lower 146 miles of the Columbia River, from Bonneville Dam to the Pacific Ocean, including the tidally influenced portions of tributaries in that area.

 How to Apply

-If you are interested in learning more about this partnership or applying to the VetWorks program in Oregon, please contact Megan Callahan Grant at firstname.lastname@example.org or Aaron Stanton at email@example.com.
+If you are interested in learning more about this partnership or applying to the VetWorks program in Oregon, please contact NOAA's Laurel Jennings at email@example.com or the Mt.
+Adams Institute's Aaron Stanton at firstname.lastname@example.org.